XcalableMP/manual/en/nodes.rst

 The size of a dynamic node group is determined at runtime (at the beginning of the execution).
 For example, when the user runs the sample program with 3 XMP processes, the node group p will have 3 nodes.

-The user also declare multi-dimensional dynamic nodes with an asterisk symbol．
+The user also declare multi-dimensional dynamic nodes with an asterisk symbol.

 * XMP/C program